chauff/cse1500-web-transcripts/Lecture-node.md

 - A **module** is any file or directory that can be loaded by `require()`.
 - A **package** is any file or directory that is described by a `package.json` file.

-Although not very useful, our `watching.js` script above can be considered a module, but not a package, as so far we have not seen the need for a `package.json` file (we will though, in a few examples).
+Although not very useful, our `watching.js` script above can be considered a module, but not a package, as so far we have not seen the need for a `package.json` file.

+---

-Finally, let's quickly walk through the steps to run this script from within VSC's debug environment.
+:bug: Finally, let's quickly walk through the steps to run this script from within VSC's debug environment.
 We assume that you have cloned/downloaded the [Web-Teaching GitHub repository](https://github.com/chauff/Web-Teaching).
 Now execute the following steps:

 1. Open VSC and then select *Open Workspace* and select the *Web-Teaching* folder you downloaded.
 2. On the left-most panel, click on *Debug* and then click on the *No configurations* pull-down menu at the top; select *Add configuration* and when asked choose the *Node.js* environment.